AdmiralAsshat/korora_docs/backup/deja_dup/deja_dup.md

 ## Making Multiple Backups

 As recommended by the [3-2-1 rule](http://blog.trendmicro.com/trendlabs-security-intelligence/world-backup-day-the-3-2-1-rule/), you should have multiple backups *in different locations*, and **at least one** should be off-site.
-Unfortunately, the deja-dup GUI does not allow multiple backup locations or profiles, and as of yet there is no way around this.
+Unfortunately, the Déjà Dup GUI does not allow multiple backup locations or profiles, and as of yet there is no way around this.
 The feature has been [requested](https://bugs.launchpad.net/deja-dup/+bug/324631) but remains unimplemented at this time.

 One way around this is to change the storage location before running the backup.
 For instance, if you normally backup to an off-site Amazon S3 server, you could plug in a flash drive or external hard-drive, change the Storage Location to the external drive, and run the backup on the external drive once a month.
 The first time it runs, it would take awhile (because this would be a fresh, full backup on the new device), but the following month when you point the storage to the external drive again, the backup would be incremental and faster.
 When you are done, revert the Storage Location to the off-site S3 server.
 The backup destination directory contains information about when it last ran and can determine what has changed since then, and so you should be able to backup to two, mutually exclusive directories that will only keep track of their own backup history without contaminating the other.

-Do not be afraid of using another backup solution **in addition to** deja dup.
-If you are using deja dup to backup your files to an external hard-drive, don't be afraid of manually uploading them to OneDrive/Google Drive/Dropbox, either, just to have an off-site solution.
+Do not be afraid of using another backup solution **in addition to** Déjà Dup.
+If you are using Déjà Dup to backup your files to an external hard-drive, don't be afraid of manually uploading them to OneDrive/Google Drive/Dropbox, either, just to have an off-site solution.
 It needn't be through the provided software.

 ## Summary

-We have covered how to install and configure deja dup for a quick-and-dirty, no-hassle backup solution.
+We have covered how to install and configure Déjà Dup for a quick-and-dirty, no-hassle backup solution.

 Key points to remember:
-- deja-dup should be preinstalled on all versions of Korora except KDE, where BackInTime is preferred
+- Déjà Dup should be preinstalled on all versions of Korora except KDE, where BackInTime is preferred
-- deja-dup's default backup settings may be too broad for your use-case, so configure the Folders to Save and Folders to Ignore before running.
+- Déjà Dup's default backup settings may be too broad for your use-case, so configure the Folders to Save and Folders to Ignore before running.
 - If you don't like running backups manually, you can use the scheduler to have the backups run automatically
-- Deja dup has some shortcomings that cannot be fixed within the GUI.
+- Déjà Dup has some shortcomings that cannot be fixed within the GUI.
 See the sections on manually scheduling backups via the cron or backing up to multiple locations if those are of concern to you